AgoraIO-Extensions/agora_rtc_ng_flutter/README.md

 ## License

-The sample projects are under the MIT license.
+The project is under the MIT license.